ConvBERT: Improving BERT with Span-based Dynamic Convolution: Experiment

 \subsection{Ablation study}

 To better investigate each component, we add bottleneck structure, span-based dynamic convolution and grouped linear operation one by one to the original BERT~\cite{devlin2019bert} architecture.
+Additionally, we also increase the hidden dimension to show the performance gain by increasing the parameter size.
 Detailed configuration and results are shown in Table~\ref{tab:config}.

-\paragraph{Bottleneck structure and grouped linear operation} An interesting finding is that, introducing the bottleneck structure and grouped linear operation can reduce number of parameters and computation cost without hurting the performance too much.
+\paragraph{Bottleneck structure and grouped linear operation} An interesting finding is that, introducing the bottleneck structure and grouped linear operation can reduce the number of parameters and computation cost without hurting the performance too much.
 It can even bring benefits in the small-sized model setting.
-This is possibly because the rest of attention heads are forced to learn more compact representation that generalizes better.
+This is possibly because the rest of the attention heads are forced to learn more compact representation that generalizes better.

 \paragraph{Kernel size} Another factor we investigate is the kernel size of the dynamic convolution.
 We show the results of applying different convolution kernel sizes on the small-sized ConvBERT model in Fig.~\ref{fig:convkernel}.
 It can be observed that a larger kernel gives better results as long as the receptive field has not covered the whole input sentence.
 However when the kernel size is large enough and the receptive field covers all the input tokens, the benefit of using large kernel size diminishes.
 In later experiments, if not otherwise stated, we set the convolution kernel size as 9 for all dynamic convolution since it gives the best result.